NS Intercity Nieuwe Generatie: 3300 series for Belgium

+3300 series for Germany

+The 3300 series ICNGD train has eight carriages, containing a total of 410 seats.
+This version has an extra toilet and more luggage space.
+It is able to use the German rail protection system and 15kV AC 16,7 Hz overhead lines.

 Interior

-The trains are equipped with a universal (wheelchair accessible) toilet, followed by a special wheelchair space for two wheelchairs.
+The trains are equipped with a universal (wheelchair accessible) toilet and a special wheelchair space for two wheelchairs.
 The five-car train set is also equipped with one universal toilet, the eight-car train set with two standard toilets.
 The trains are also equipped with first and second class sections, which are divided into sections for "work", "silence" and "meet & greet".
 Extra luggage racks have been installed on the Belgian 33xx version for their international journeys.
-There are sockets and USB connections for charging a telephone or laptop in both the first and second class the usual NS onboard information screens and free WiFi are available on the trains.
+There are sockets and USB connections for charging a telephone or laptop in both the first and second class carriages.
+The usual NS onboard information screens and free WiFi are also available on the trains.